 Once complete this can be tested by opening a command prompt and trying to ping the autodiscover.<your domain>.
 If it does not work or it is not pointing to the right IP, then run ipconfig /flushdns and retry.

 Although it will say Request timed out, you must make sure that it resolved correct to something.office.com.
 Once this is ready you may go ahead to setup your local Outlook to connect via Microsoft 365 or Office 365.
 Better said than done as if all goes well and your setup is impeccable, you will have a clean migration, but it can get tricky when it comes to those pesky issues that return misleading error message.

 As said in my first paragraph you can say that the above will not work on your Exchange 2003 and below.
 For that, you would need to use the IMAP migration as contacts, calendar items or task will not be migrated and you would have to export and import these through Outlook.
 You can migrate up to 500,000 items per user mailbox and each email must not be larger than 35MB.
 Of course, with IMAP migration you would need either to know the password for the users’ mailboxes or reset them, which would create an impact on your users.

 On the other hand, when going through migrations the first thing that comes in mind is to have a low impact on your users and a low administration error from the sysadmin side.
-EDB to PST Converter takes a few minutes after setting up & migrates mailboxes to Office 365 with the minimum effort .With tons of filtering, you can easily migrate mailboxes to Office 365 with certain dates and other criteria.
-Stellar Converter for EDB is the best and simpler alternative of the hassle that a cutover migration can bring when migrating to Office 365.
+EDB to PST Converter takes a few minutes after setting up & migrates mailboxes to Microsoft 365 or Office 365 with the minimum effort .With tons of filtering, you can easily migrate mailboxes to Office 365 with certain dates and other criteria.
+Stellar Converter for EDB is the best and simpler alternative of the hassle that a cutover migration can bring when migrating to Microsoft 365 or Office 365.